A Statistical Social Network Model for Consumption Data in Food Webs: Introduction: food webs as social networks

-Recently, statistical regression methodologies have been developed to express network links as the random response of within-node and internode characteristics (Westveld \& Hoff, in press; Hoff, 2005; Gill \& Swartz, 2001).
-The resulting conclusions about network features are purely empirical, based entirely on observed network attributes without the use of network dynamics theory or subject-matter theory.
-Chiu \& Westveld (2010) demonstrate that, in the context of food webs, statistical SNA techniques can provide an alternative perspective of trophic relational patterns according to feeding activity and preference.
-These authors apply the statistical SNA modelling framework by Ward {\em et al.}~(2007) to regress the presence-absence of pairwise predation, in a mixed-effects logistic model, on the dyadic node characteristic of phylogenetic similarity; eight food webs are analyzed this way.

-The basis of a statistical model for SNA is a two-way analysis-of-(co)variance (ANO(CO)VA).
-To see this, consider the mixed model in Chiu \& Westveld (2010) with one optional covariate:
+Statistical approaches for SNA began more than half a century ago \citep{goldenberg}, but research interest and methodological advancement in the area grew dramatically in the past two decades, due in part to the exponential increase in computational technologies and the general public's interest in social networks.
+In particular, statistical regression methodologies were developed only recently to express network links $y_{ij}$ as the random response of within-node and inter-node characteristics \citep{gill2,hoff,hoff.et.al,vanduijn,westveld}.
+The resulting conclusions about network features are purely empirical and entirely based on observed network attributes without the use of network dynamics or subject-matter theory. \citet{pnas} demonstrate that, in the context of binary food webs, taking a statistical SNA approach can provide an alternative perspective of trophic relational patterns according to feeding activity and preference.
+These authors adapted the statistical SNA latent-space modeling framework by \citet{hoff} and \citet{ward} to regress the presence-absence of pairwise predation, in a mixed-effects logistic model, on the dyadic characteristic of phylogenetic similarity; eight food webs were analyzed this way.
+The basis of their statistical model for SNA is a two-way analysis-of-(co)variance (ANO(CO)VA) model (see Section \ref{sec-binary}).

-where $p_{ij}$ is the probability that $j$ predates on $i$, $x_{ij}=x_{ji}$ is the phylogenetic similarity between $i$ and $j$, $s_i$ is the $i$th random sender (prey) effect, $r_j$ is the $j$th random receiver (predator) effect, $\bs{u}_i'\bs{v}_j$ is the random interaction between $i$ and $j$ expressed as an inner product of $k$-dimensional vectors $\bs{u}_i$ and $\bs{v}_j$, and $\eps_{ij}$ is the remaining random component unattributable to $x_{ij},s_i,r_j,\bs{u}_i$, or $\bs{v}_j$.
-All of $s_i, r_j, \bs{u}_i, \bs{v}_j,$ and $\eps_{ij}$ are mean-zero Gaussian random errors.
-(Note that expressing the interaction term as the inner product of latent vectors $\bs{u}_i$ and $\bs{v}_j$ is due to Hoff {\em et al.},~2002.
-The latent $u$- and $v$-spaces are abstract entities; their dimension $k$ can be regarded as a model parameter to be estimated from the data.
-See Section \ref{sec-interpret} for an interpretation of the latent spaces.)
-Complex network dependence not addressed by the ANO(CO)VA equation is modelled through

-Equation (\ref{cov1}) stipulates that sender and receiver effects due to the same node are possibly correlated ($\rho_{sr}$), with potentially distinct amounts of uncertainty ($\sigma_s$ and $\sigma_r$); this within-node structure is constant across nodes.
-Equation (\ref{cov2}) allows for potential reciprocity between $i$ and $j$ through $\rho$ (constant across all $(i,j)$-pairs), with the typical assumption of homogeneous random errors through $\sigma$.